neroist/uing/README.md

 for Windows, macOS, and Linux respectively.
 Build instructions and requirements can be found in [libui-ng's README](https://github.com/libui-ng/libui-ng#readme)

-It is reccomended to use dynamic linking, as with static linking, compile times are much longer

 A `libui.dll` and `libui.so` can be found in the [release's page](https://github.com/neroist/uing/releases/latest)